memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 Now, we finally know that `current-speed` is of type `int` and is used to configure the initial baud rate setting for UART (though the description fails to mention that the baud rate is specified in _bits per second_).

-Combining this with the information in `nordic,nrf-uart-common.yaml`, we know that we can only select from a pre-defined list of baud rates and cannot specify our own custom baud rate - at least not in the devicetree.
-Given this _binding_, the devicetree compiler now rejects any but the allowed values, and it is therefore not possible to specify a _syntactically_ correct value that is not an _integer_ of the given list.
+Combining this with the information in `nordic,nrf-uart-common.yaml`, we know that we can only select from a pre-defined list of baud rates and cannot specify our own custom baud rate - at least not in the Devicetree.
+Given this _binding_, the Devicetree compiler now rejects any but the allowed values, and it is therefore not possible to specify a _syntactically_ correct value that is not an _integer_ of the given list.

 > **Note:** `bus: uart` is a special key/value pair that allows you to associate devices with a bus system, e.g., I2C, SPI or UART.
 This feature is especially useful if a device supports multiple bus types, e.g., a sensor that can be connected either via SPI or I2C.
 This is out of the scope of this article, though, but is explained nicely in the [official documentation](https://docs.zephyrproject.org/latest/build/dts/bindings-syntax.html#bus).